simonorozcoarias/Inpactor2/README.md

 To use this utility, execute:
 ```
-python3 Inpactor2_utils.py -u KMER -o output_directory -t num_cores -f multioutput_file.fasta -l yes
+python3 Inpactor2_utils.py -u KMER -o output_directory -t num_cores -f multiseq_file.fasta -l yes
 ```
+Where -o output_directory is a folder where Inpactor2 will put final results (it must exists before running the script), num_cores is the number of cores available in your system (by default it will use all cores), multiseq_file.fasta is the fasta file that contains all the sequencies which will be analyze by the software, and -l flag indicates if your multiseq_file.fasta contains the lineage/family classification of each LTR-RT (see CLASSIFY utility to get more information about them).

 ### CLASSIFY utility
 <a name="inpactor2_utils_classify"/>
 This utility lets users to re-train Inpactor2_Class neural network with custom LTR-RT libraries.
-This library must be in fasta format and sequence's IDs have to contain the lineage name followed by "-".
+This library must be in fasta format and sequence's IDs have to contain the lineage/family name followed by "-".
 Example: ">SIRE-NC_587496_58_17".
 Inpactor2_Class can receive the next lineage names:
 * ALE-
 * ALESIA-
 * RETROFIT-